$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Computations

-where we have to apply a slightly nontrivial isomorphism in the last step since this substitution does not satisfy the boundary hyperplane condition.
-The proposition applies since we assumed that \(C^1\) splits completely. \end{example} \begin{example}[Robinson triangle] This is MLD-equivalent to the Penrose tiling.
+\end{example} \begin{example}[Robinson triangle] This is MLD-equivalent to the Penrose tiling.
 This substitution rule is known to be border-forcing, but we still collar everything, resulting in a large number of collared prototiles.
-The induced substitution matrices, after removing the eventual kernels, are all of determinant \(1\).
-The six-term sequence is
+The induced substitution matrices, after removing the eventual kernels, are all of determinant \(1\).\\ The six-term sequence is

 where the evaluation map sends \(\mathbb{Z}^{32}\leq K_0(C_r^\ast(\dot{G}_{AF});C_r^\ast(\dot{G}_u))\) isomorphically onto its image and the rest to \(0\).
 We have that

 and, since the substitution rule satisfies the boundary hyperplane condition,